How to Apply

 - The availability of funds

-Your Cost of Attendance, also known as the student budget, is based on a number of components:
+Your Tuition & Costs, also known as the student budget, is based on a number of components:

 - Direct College Related charges